Explore as a

 • Be relevant and important to Aotearoa New Zealand

-• Appeal to a broad public or government audience
+• Appeal to a broad public, government, and/or research sector audience

-• Have a peer-reviewed research or other trusted knowledge bases available
+• Have peer-reviewed research or other trusted knowledge bases available

 • Have a feasible and identified pathway to influence

-• Be consistent with the Society’s mandate and play to its strengths
+• Be consistent with the Society’s mandate and long-term strategy.

-Society staff work with Council to shortlist, prioritise and approve expert advice topics that meet these criteria, taking into account available resources, timing, opportunity, risks, diversity and balance across different disciplines.
+Society staff work with the Expert Advice and Practice Advisory Committee (EAPAC) to shortlist, prioritise, and select expert advice topics that meet these criteria, taking into account available resources, timing, opportunity, risks, diversity, and balance across different disciplines.

-Research practice topics arise from time to time from the Society’s mandated functions (e.g. maintaining a Code of Professional Standards and Ethics for its members), the needs of the research community, or from government policy initiatives with implications for the research system and its public good objectives (e.g. Science in Society).
+Research practice topics arise from time to time from the Society’s mandated functions (eg, maintaining a Code of Professional Standards and Ethics for its members), the needs of the research community, or from government policy initiatives with implications for the research system and its public-good objectives.

 Return to top